-Bookmark our resource, Flu Vaccines for 2024-25, to compare products, including FluMist...in terms of approved ages, doses, etc.
+Bookmark our resource, Flu Vaccines for 2024-25, to compare products, including FluMist.

 COVID-19 vaccines will also be updated...to try to match circulating variants.
 Expect 2024-2025 COVID-19 vaccines from Moderna or Pfizer to specifically target the KP.2 variant...Novavax's vaccine will target JN.1.